RHS Growing Guides

 Harvesting

-Cauliflowers are best eaten fresh, but can be stored in a fridge for a few days – they keep better with a few leaves intact.
+Cauliflowers are best eaten fresh, but can be stored in a fridge for several days – they keep better with a few leaves intact.
 Cauliflower florets can also be blanched then frozen.

 Problems

-Cauliflowers have a reputation for being tricky to grow successfully, but they should be fine if you take care to provide the right growing conditions – firm, fertile soil and consistent moisture – and protect plants from brassica pests and diseases.
+Cauliflowers have a reputation for being tricky to grow successfully, but they should be fine if you take care to provide the right growing conditions – firm, fertile soil and consistent moisture.
+If not, you may encounter the following issues:

 -

-Deformed or button heads or premature bolting (flowering) can be caused by various conditions that lead to a check in growth, including root disturbance due to transplanting too late, loose soil or not firming transplants in securely, irregular or insufficient watering, cold temperatures in spring, hot weather in summer
+Deformed or button heads or bolting (premature flowering) – these can be caused by various conditions that lead to a check in growth, including root disturbance due to transplanting too late, loose soil, irregular or insufficient water, cold temperatures in spring and/or hot weather in summer

 -